 Michigan is generally considered to be one of the most expensive states for car insurance.
 But car insurance rates vary based on a variety of factors, including your driving history, as well as the limits and coverages you choose.

-Can I get discounts for cheaper car insurance in Michigan?
+Are there discounts for cheaper auto insurance in Michigan?

 Absolutely.
 Progressive offers a variety of discounts, giving you plenty of ways to save on car insurance.
 Here are just a few of the discounts available in Michigan: